BISHNU1223/Js-Hindi-YouTube/README.md

 # Js-Hindi-YouTube
-A code repo for javascript serise at chai aur code youtube channal
+A code repo for javascript series at chai aur code youtube channal